iRobotEducation/create3_docs/README.md

 # create3_docs

-Documentation for the iRobot Create3 robot.
+Documentation for the iRobot® Create® 3 Educational Robot.

 ### Build the docs locally